-Impairment of loans and advances
+Credit impairment of loans and advances to customers

-The impairment of loans and advances is a significant and judgemental area for the Group.
-The credit impairment for loans and advances represents management's best estimate of the losses incurred within the loan portfolios at the balance sheet date.
-They are determined on an individual basis for loans that exceed a specific threshold and on a collective basis for a portfolio or loans of a similar nature.
+The impairment of loans and advances to customers is inherently a significant and judgmental area for the Group.
+Management makes complex and subjective judgments over both the timing of recognition and the estimation of the size of impairment.

+The credit impairment recognized for loans and advances to customers represents management's best estimate of the impairment within the loan portfolios at the reporting date and is determined on an individual basis for loans and advances to customers that exceed specific thresholds, and on a collective basis for a portfolio of loans of a similar nature.